eyereasoner/eye/looking/eye-wasm/README.md

 # eye-wasm

-## The EYE reasoner running on Node
+The EYE reasoner running on Node

 To make it run
 ```
 ./mkswipl-wasm
 ```
-Run the test cases via
+To test it run
 ```
 ./test
 ```